Margaret Sullavan: Mental breakdown

-By 1955, when Sullavan's two younger children told their mother that they preferred to stay with their father permanently, she suffered a nervous breakdown.
-Sullavan's eldest daughter, Brooke, later wrote about the breakdown in her 1977 autobiography Haywire; Sullavan had humiliated herself by begging her son to stay with her.
-He remained adamant, and his mother had started to cry.
+In 1955, when Sullavan's two younger children told their mother that they preferred to stay with their father permanently, she suffered a nervous breakdown.
+Sullavan's eldest daughter, Brooke, later wrote about the breakdown in her 1977 autobiography Haywire; Sullavan begged her son to stay with her.
+He remained adamant in his refusal, and his mother had started to cry.
 "This time she couldn't stop.
 Even from my room the sound was so painful I went into my bathroom and put my hands on my ears."
-In another scene from the book, a friend of the family (Millicent Osborne) had been alarmed by the sound of whimpering from the bedroom: "She walked in and found mother under the bed, huddled in a fetal position.
+In another scene from the book, a friend of the family (Millicent Osborne) had been alarmed by the sound of whimpering from the bedroom: "She walked in and found Mother under the bed, huddled in a fetal position.
 Kenneth was trying to get her out.
 The more authoritative his tone of voice, the farther under she crawled.
 Millicent Osborne took him aside and urged him to speak gently, to let her stay there until she came out of her own accord."
 Eventually Sullavan agreed to spend some time (two and a half months) in a private mental institution.
 Her two younger children, Bridget and Bill, also spent time in various institutions.
 Bridget died of a drug overdose in October 1960, while Bill died of a self-inflicted gunshot wound in March 2008.

 Hearing loss

 Sullavan suffered from the congenital hearing defect otosclerosis that worsened as she aged, making her more and more hearing-impaired.
 Her voice had developed a throatiness because she could hear low tones better than high ones.
 From early 1957, Sullavan's hearing declined so much that she was becoming depressed and sleepless and often wandered about all night.
 She often stayed in bed for days, her only words: "Just let me be, please."

-Sullavan had kept her hearing problem largely hidden.
-On January 8, 1960 (one week after Sullavan's death), The New York Post reporter Nancy Seely wrote: "The thunderous applause of a delighted audience—was it only a dim murmur over the years to Margaret Sullavan?
+She had kept her hearing problem largely hidden.
+On January 8, 1960 (one week after Sullavan's death), New York Post reporter Nancy Seely wrote: "The thunderous applause of a delighted audience—was it only a dim murmur over the years to Margaret Sullavan?
 Did the poised and confident mien of the beautiful actress mask a sick fear, night after night, that she'd miss an important cue?"

-Sullavan had an operation done by Doctor Julian Lempert in the late 40s which Brooke described as a “success, and restored full hearing to Mother’s left ear,” but she didn’t follow his advice for cutting down on “diving, shooting or flying.”
+Sullavan had an operation done by Dr. Julian Lempert in the late 40s, which Brooke described as a “success, and restored full hearing to Mother’s left ear,” but she didn't follow his advice for cutting down on “diving, shooting or flying.”

-After her death, Sullavan ‘bequeathed’ her ears to the Lempert Institute of Otymology.
-Lempert believed that “there was so much misunderstanding of some of the things she did, the nervousness, the worry -- which were simply a result of her deafness… She suffered as do most who are hard of hearing who try to keep it a secret and make themselves nervous wrecks.”
+Sullavan bequeathed her ears to the Lempert Institute of Otymology.
+Lempert believed that "there was so much misunderstanding of some of the things she did, the nervousness, the worry—which were simply a result of her deafness ...
+She suffered as do most who are hard of hearing who try to keep it a secret and make themselves nervous wrecks."